 My final card showcases “Big Bunny #S685” using “Antique Glimmers” technique from December 2009 Subscriber Pages.
 It’s hard to pick up but he’s so shimmery.
 My sentiment “Kindness Matters #SDx026” is perfect for this sweet bunny and so important to remember as we go through our day.

 Now, that I’ve shown you what I have to offer, I don’t want you to miss any of the other design teams creativity so I encourage you to start hopping at the Technique Junkies Design Team Blog.

 If you are arriving from Cheri’s Blog, you in the right place!
-Gorgeous Projects Cheri !
+Gorgeous cards my friend!

 Here is a list of the Design Team lineup:

 Kathy Stacy – That’s Me!